NarcissJunior/Game-Manager/README.md

 After installing PHP, we need to install composer to help us manage our dependencies. https://getcomposer.org/download/

+After setting up PHP and composer, we need to install our dependencies.

+But first, don't forget to copy the file "env.example" and create our ".env" file

-After setting up PHP and composer, we need to install our dependencies Enter in the folder of the project and run the command:
+After this, enter in the folder of the project and run the command:

 ```
 composer install